The Final Fantasy III Instruction Manual

 The more I have steeped myself in literature and art, the more I circle back to those by-gone days of sitting cross-legged in my bedroom on the threshold of the 6th grade, contemplating the arcane riddle that is the Final Fantasy III instruction manual.

-And this is appropriate, because the themes embraced by the storyline of Final Fantasy 6 are straight out of the Book of Enoch.
+Something that is compelling, addictive, yet oddly repulsive.
+Something cryptic, taboo, forbidden,… almost luciferic — and this is appropriate, because the themes embraced by the storyline of Final Fantasy 6 are straight out of the Book of Enoch.

-Final Fantasy 6 is like if the Gnostic Gospels were packed into the shell of a 16-bit game cartridge; like if a game were scripted by the Essenian Doomsday Cult, with Richard Wagner in charge of the soundtrack and set design.
+Final Fantasy VI is like if the Gnostic Gospels were packed into the shell of a 16-bit game cartridge; like if a game were scripted by the Essenian Doomsday Cult, with Richard Wagner in charge of the soundtrack and set design.

 It functions as much as a game as it does a legitimate work of art, being possessed of that quality which literary critic Matthew Arnold called ‘High Seriousness’.